baustgen/CellGame/README.md

 ### Sound

 Game sounds are implemented using vanilla JavaScript.
-Background and collision audio can be toggled by the user by clicking on the speaker icon or by pressing the "M" key.
+Background and collision audio can be toggled by the user by clicking on the speaker icon or by pressing the `M` key.
 Mute status is passed to the Game constructor and stored as an instance variable in order to maintain audio status for subsequent games in the same window.

 ```javascript
 class Game {